murtazajafferji/svm-gpu/README.md

 >Support vector machines are supervised learning models that analyze data and recognize patterns.
 >A special property is that they simultaneously minimize the empirical classification error and maximize the geometric margin; hence they are also known as maximum margin classifiers.
 >[![Wikipedia image](http://upload.wikimedia.org/wikipedia/commons/1/1b/Kernel_Machine.png)](http://en.wikipedia.org/wiki/File:Kernel_Machine.png)

-# Requirements
-* NVIDIA CUDA GPU
-  Compute Capability of the GPU must be at least 3.0.
-* CUDA Toolkit
-  Supported Versions: 7.0, 7.5, 8.0, 9.0 and 9.1.
-  If you have multiple versions of CUDA Toolkit installed, CuPy will choose one of the CUDA installations automatically.
-See Working with Custom CUDA Installation for details.
-* Python
-  Supported Versions: 2.7.6+, 3.4.3+, 3.5.1+ and 3.6.0+.
-* CuPy
-  Supported Versions:  4.0.0+.
-* NumPy
-  Supported Versions: 1.9, 1.10, 1.11, 1.12 and 1.13.
-  NumPy will be installed automatically during the installation of CuPy.

 # Quick start
 If you are not familiar with SVM I highly recommend this [guide](http://www.csie.ntu.edu.tw/~cjlin/papers/guide/guide.pdf).